-Families can talk further about the safety tools Ruby uses in the show.
+Families can talk further about the safety tools Ruby uses in The Safety Show.
 Kids: Have you ever had an "uh-oh feeling"?
 What should you do if you feel it?
 Why is it important to always share your feelings with your parents or another trusted adult?
 How do the characters in the stories demonstrate good safety skills?

 Kids: Who are your "safe adults"?
 If you're lost in a public place, where can you turn for help?
 Does your family have a password for when plans change unexpectedly and involve another person?